Colostrum is the first milk that a mare produces after foaling. It is particularly rich in antibodies, which provide immunity for newborn foals.

 Transfer of passive immunity to the foal can be assessed by testing the foal’s blood for serum IgG levels.
 This blood test is performed by your veterinarian.

 Foals with IgG concentrations greater than 800 mg per 100 mL of blood have received adequate immunity.
-IgG levels below 400 mg per 100 ml indicate a failure of passive immunity.
+IgG levels below 800 mg per 100 mL indicate a failure of passive immunity.
 [2]

 Vaccinations

-To optimize the transfer of vaccine-related antibodies transferred, it is recommended to vaccinate the mare one month prior to her due date.
-This allows adequate time for the mare to develop antibodies against the targeted pathogen and produce colostrum containing these specific antibodies.
+To maximize the transfer of vaccine-related antibodies in colostrum, it is recommended to vaccinate the mare one month prior to her due date.
+This allows adequate time for the mare to develop antibodies against the targeted pathogen and produce colostrum containing these specific antibodies in high concentrations.
 [2]

-Several vaccines can be given to the mare to provide immunity to the foal.
-These include vaccines that protect against:
+Several risk-based vaccines can be given to the mare to provide immunity to the foal, depending on the situation.
+Examples include: [15][16][17]

-- Equine herpesvirus 1: Vaccination of the mare increases antibodies in the foal that may protect against respiratory disease [14]
+• Equine Herpesvirus 1 or rhinopneumonitis: Vaccination of the mare increases antibodies in the foal that may protect against respiratory disease

 Consult with your veterinarian about which vaccines to give your gestating mare.